Avaiga/taipy-doc/docs/userman/gui/viselements/introduction.md

 [`table`](../../../refmans/gui/viselements/generic/table.md) controls.

 When an element needs many properties and property values, the content may become difficult to read.
-Something you can do about this is create a Python dictionary that contains all the key-value pairs for your properties (name and value), then use the name of the variable that holds that dictionary as the value of the *properties* property.
+Something you can do about this is to create a Python dictionary that contains all the key-value pairs for your properties (name and value), then use the name of the variable that holds that dictionary as the value of the *properties* property.